 I’ve found 3 bottles all together, 2 Hutchinsons and an 8 oz tooled crown.
-This puts their manufacture date within the 1890 to 1902 time period, while the tooled crown likely late 1890’s to 1902.
+This Hutchinson’s manufacture date lies within the 1890 to 1902 time period, while the tooled crown likely late 1890’s to 1902.
 Both periods could extend a little later if Lyons kept the “Suffolk County Bottling” name.

 The slug plate on the tooled crown calls the company “Suffolk Co.
 Bot.
 Wks.” while both Hutchinsons call it “Suffolk Co Bot.
 Co.”
 Note that all references I could find on the Internet used the term “Works” not “Co”.
 (The Hutchinson Slug Plates are very crowded… the S in Wks wouldn’t fit unless they reduced the size of the lettering so maybe they changed it to Co to reduce the extra letter??).